 The directions were standard for Accra.
 About five lines of intricate orientation followed by: “Then take the first right and at the building site, ask for Emil.”
 A friend was hosting a bonding session at her pool for all the contributors to the inaugural “LIMBO // ACCRA”—a collective of artists and architects working to re-imagine public space in Accra.
-Too late now to question the whiff of unwaged labour in her earlier message: “If you’re free today and wanna come by and help out then you too are officially involved in the LIMBO project lol.”
+Too late now to question the whiff of unwaged labor in her earlier message: “If you’re free today and wanna come by and help out then you too are officially involved in the LIMBO project lol.”

 To even the untrained eye, rampant property development (and abandonment) in Accra is hard to miss.
 Yet as with global trends, rapid construction does not mean widespread affordable housing.
 A lack of regulation and arbitrary pricing means those who can afford to build in Ghana exploit the chaos for significant returns.
 Measuring the scale of the problem is guesswork with reliable data shockingly difficult to find.
 Despite government and UN intervention to boost housing supply, completed new homes remain unaffordable for average Ghanaians.
 Across the capital, developers barely hit 60% occupancy in new builds.
-As one developer put it: “…the prospective homeowner’s budget or affordability is a complete mismatch…that is why there is this big disparity.”
+As one developer put it: “…the prospective homeowner’s budget or affordability is a complete mismatch… that is why there is this big disparity.”

+I arrived at the building site that would host Limbo’s first public intervention.
 Into the dilapidated dwelling I stepped.
 The upper floor, sprawling into contact with an orange tree, was crowned with metal rods, spires for the roof that never was.
 The team’s activity was so infectious that I changed into my swimming trunks to better wade in and help.
 Emil was sunny and his throaty Danish accent lent a reassuring depth to everything he said.
 I warmed to his efficiency as he gave me a tour, bringing me up to speed on the installation.
 The exhibition was opening the next day and only the prominent plastician Serge Attukwei Clottey had filled his space.

 Clear blue sky beckoned to us above the naked central staircase.
 We rose through a hole ringed in iron and concrete lattice.
 The precarious landing led directly onto a first encounter with Clottey’s installation.
 His signature yellow plastic containers had been tessellated neatly into the gaps in the walls and popped with artificial cheer against the crumbling concrete.
 Above, the blue expanse domed in every direction, providing the view that his artwork denied the windows.
 As dusk settled into the dusty ruin, more contributors floated up through the floor.
 Dominique, Limbo’s co-founder, arrived by moped and ran through her to-do list before expanding on their vision.